 2) He will have a second chance to walk at Commencement at Dominican once he completes Dominican’s MBA program in 2025.

-Wakilli intends to stick around and finish what he started at Dominican after transferring from Menlo College in 2022.
+Wakilli, who in July became the first Penguin student-athlete to be named a 2023 NCAA Division II All-Academic Athlete by the USTFCCCA, intends to stick around and finish what he started at Dominican after transferring from Menlo College in 2022.

 “It just all worked out perfectly for me,” he says.

-In his third semester at Dominican, Wakilli has been interning with the Marin Small Business Development Center (SBDC) at Dominican while completing his business concentration in management degree and leading the Penguins’ two-year-old track and field program.
+In his third semester at Dominican, Wakilli was interning with the Marin Small Business Development Center (SBDC) at Dominican while completing his business concentration in management degree and leading the Penguins’ two-year-old track and field program.
 At the Pacific West Conference championships on April 29, Wakilli placed second out of 16 runners in the 100-meters sprint with a time of 10.42 seconds and placed fifth in the 200-meter event with a time of 21.28 seconds.
 He scored 12 of Dominican’s 21 team points in the conference.

 “He is a quiet and very focused individual with some amazing goals,” says Penguins track and field and cross country head coach Teressa DiPerna.
 “His training work ethic is incredible.
 He is a great team role model and captain for our team and the entire team rallies behind his achievements.”